jonnyjackson26/my-resume/README.md

 ## How to run

 - npm install
-- create api_keys.js in root directory with google api key and sheet id
+- The Supabase connection is configured in src/supabaseClient.js